 For example, adding ?ui_infos=0 the end of the /embed URL will hide the information bar at the top:

 If you want to only have, for example, the AR button and the fullscreen button, you will need to hide all the other elements.
+You can also apply a dark theme to help visibility on a light background.
 The URL looks like this:

 Here's the embedded result:

-It's also possible to customize the QR code popup on desktop embeds.
+It's also possible to customize the AR loading and QR code popup (see details and screenshots below).

-- Settings ui_ar_qrcode=0 will remove the QR code.
+- Settings ui_ar_qrcode=0 will remove the QR code and the links.